Dream-Part-II/ankr-research/kubernetes-demo/README.md

 Even though this example may only handle a very simple use case, the Kubernetes API allows one to obtain and modify states of jobs, creating restart policies for jobs in case of failure, and much more functionality that may be required in the future to build a robust daemon that can handle multiple Docker image jobs.

-As a result, we can continue to preform more research on Kubernetes knowing that a daemon application that programmatically manages applications on Kubernetes is feasible.
+As a result, we can continue to perform more research on Kubernetes knowing that a daemon application that programmatically manages applications on Kubernetes is feasible.

 ## Cleanup

-To delete the deployment, run the command:
+Delete the deployment w/:

 ```
 $ kubectl delete deployment demo
 ```

-To remove a particular image, run the command:
+Remove a particular image w/:

 ```
 $ docker rmi (name_of_image):v1 -f
 ```

-To shut down Minikube and delete the local vm, run:
+Shut down Minikube and delete the local VM w/:

 ```
 $ minikube stop